 Jason Rantanen is a Professor and Ferguson-Carslon Fellow in Law at the University of Iowa College of Law.
 He writes in the areas of patent law, federal courts, and empirical legal studies.
 Professor Rantanen has authored numerous articles and book chapters that address the law from both practical and theoretical perspectives, and his scholarship has appeared in the USC Law Review, Florida Law Review, Washington & Lee Law Review, American University Law Review, Michigan State Law Review, and Stanford Technology Law Journal, among others.
 He is also a co-author of the widely-read PatentlyO law blog.

-Following law school, Professor Rantanen served as a law clerk to the Hon.
-William C. Bryson of the United States Court of Appeals for the Federal Circuit and practiced with the firm of Munger, Tolles & Olson LLP for six years, focusing on patent litigation, appeals, and counseling.
-Immediately prior to joining Iowa Law he was a Visiting Researcher at the University of California Hastings College of the Law.
+After receiving his J.D. from the University of Chicago Law School, Professor Rantanen served as a clerk to the Hon.
+William C. Bryson of the United States Court of Appeals for the Federal Circuit and practiced with the firm of Munger, Tolles & Olson LLP for six years.
+Immediately prior to joining Iowa Law in 2011, he was a Visiting Researcher at the University of California Hastings College of the Law.

 In addition to his teaching and scholarship work, Professor Rantanen is the faculty advisor for the Iowa Intellectual Property Law Society student group and director of the University of Iowa Innovation, Business & Law Center.
 He also serves on the law school's internal procedures and learning outcomes & assessments committees, the university's research council, brand advisory council, and faculty policies & compensation and intellectual property policy committees.
 He is also the faculty contact person for the College of Law's combined degree programs.